BOARD POLICY No. 6114

 The board recognizes that individuals and organizations in the community may wish to make a gift(s) to enhance or extend the instructional program.

-The superintendent shall establish procedures to be met in the acceptance of gifts to the district.
+The superintendent will establish criteria to be met in the acceptance of all gifts or donations to the district, regardless of whether they are solicited or unsolicited.

 All disbursements shall be documented per State of Washington RCW 42.24.